Skip to content

 Computer Recommendations:

-If you want to bring your computer to campus, you can get a PC or a Mac; either will work on our campus network.
-Any modern computer should be sufficient; the recommendations below can help inform your decision.
+If you want to bring a computer to campus, you can get a PC or a Mac; either will work on our campus network.
+Any modern computer should be sufficient.
+The recommendations below can help inform your decision.
 You can also check our bookstore: https://usi.bncollege.com/

 Processor Intel Core (i5 preferred, i7 optional) or AMD.